naninovel/docs/docs/guide/naninovel-scripts.md

 @goto ScriptName.Epilogue
 ```

-When both [@goto] and target label are in the same script, you can omit script name:
+When both [@goto] and target label are in the same script, you can omit script path:

 ```nani
 @goto .Epilogue